PaoloCattaneo92/MarkDownEditor-OLD/README.md

 <b><u>This project is currently under development.
 First release on Nuget Marketplace
 will launch on 10/12/2018 (10th December 2018).</u></b>

->Always remember that the visual effect strictly depends on the CSS files that HTML used to render.
+>Always remember that the visual effect strictly depends on the CSS you attach to the HTML file.

 ## Installation
 TODO release me